EENI Global Business School

 Port of Walvis Bay Namibia

-The objectives of the subject “International Trade and Business in Namibia” are the following:
+The objectives of the subject “Foreign Trade, Logistics and Business in Namibia” are the following:

-1. To analyze the Namibian Economy and Global Trade
+1. To analyze the Namibian Economy, Logistics and Global Trade

 2. To identify business opportunities in Namibia